Laurence Rupp

-Laurence Rupp (10 August 1987 in Vienna, Austria) is an Austrian theatre and film actor.

-He was part of the ensemble of the Vienna Burgtheater and then moved to the Berliner Ensemble as an ensemble member, of which he was a member until Autumn 2018.
+Laurence Rupp is an Austrian theatre and film actor.
+He was part of the ensemble of the Vienna Burgtheater before moving to the Berliner Ensemble.
+He has had roles in recent Netflix series Barbarians (2020) and spy thriller Unfamiliar (2026).

+Early life and education

+Laurence Rupp was born in Vienna, Austria.

+He has been in front of the camera since he was a child.
+At a casting for Commissioner Rex in 1999, Rupp, who was almost 12 years old at the time, stood out and was hired for the episode Terrible Truth.
+Afterwards, Rupp devoted himself to his school education and only occasionally appeared in front of the camera in small roles, including “Tom and the Beaver Gang” in 2001.

+He graduated high school in 2006.

 Career

-Laurence Rupp has been in front of the camera since he was a child.
-At a casting for Commissioner Rex in 1999, Rupp, who was almost twelve years old at the time, stood out and was hired for the episode Terrible Truth.
-Afterwards, Rupp devoted himself to his school education and only occasionally appeared in front of the camera in small roles, including “Tom and the Beaver Gang” in 2001.

-Shortly after passing his Matura in 2006, the director Andreas Prochaska hired him for the horror film You'll Be Dead in 3 Days.
+Shortly after leaving school in 2006, the director Andreas Prochaska hired him for the horror film You'll Be Dead in 3 Days.
 The Austrian soap opera Mitten im 8en, in which Rupp appeared in 2007, was cancelled after 56 episodes due to falling ratings.
 In the same year he also starred in the Swiss film comedy Tell by Mike Eschmann.

 Rupp co-directed the two-part thriller The Last Judgment in 2008 together with Tobias Moretti, whose son he played, directed by Urs Egger.

 From 2010 to 2014, Rupp studied acting at the Vienna Max Reinhardt Seminar.

-Since September 2013, he has been an ensemble member of the Vienna Burgtheater.
+In September 2013, he became an ensemble member of the Vienna Burgtheater.
 From the 2017–18 season he moved to the Berliner Ensemble under the direction of Oliver Reese.